 What Is the Role of a Customer Success Manager?

-In 2019 more than 40% of organizations report having a CSM.
-This is significant growth for this role since the early days of the CSMs beginnings in 1996.
+In 2019 more than 40% of organizations reported having a CSM.
+This has been significant growth in this role since the early days of the CSMs, beginnings in 1996.
 What is a Customer Success Manager?
-More than anything, a customer success manager serves as an advocate for the client, clearly communicating to the in-house team what the client needs, where roadblocks exist, and what can benefit the client.
+More than anything, a customer success manager advocates for the client, clearly communicating to the in-house team what the client needs, where roadblocks exist, and what can benefit the client.
 This advocacy is key to building trust and a long-term relationship with a customer.

 Some key roles of a customer success manager might include the following: